metahkg/metahkg-docs/docs/deploy/setup/env.md

 # Leave this blank if you are not sure

 cors=false
-# give some value (e.g. true) to this to support cors
+# set to true to support cors
 # Leave this false if you are not sure

 env=production